jimmycleuren/fireping/docs/docs/installation/master/fireping.md

 $ php bin/console assets:install --symlink --relative public
 ```

 Make sure the log file is writable by the user running the webserver.
+The example below lists one way to do this, however note that this will make the logs readable for any user on the system.

 ```bash
 $ sudo chmod 777 /opt/fireping/var/log/prod.log